puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

   represents created data.
 - data-after: JSON representation of subtree data including done changes.
 If this fields is not present, then 'data-before' represents removed data.
-- operation: Represents operation type of data change event.
+- operation: Operation type of the data change event.
-- node-id: Node identifier of data change event.
+- node-id: Node identifier of the data change event.

 ## Connection notifications